-Beginning in Firefox version 52 released March 7, 2017, installed NPAPI plugins are no longer supported in Firefox, except for Adobe Flash.
-Some of the plugins that will no longer load in Firefox, even though they may be installed on your computer, include Java, Microsoft Silverlight and Adobe Acrobat.
+Beginning in Firefox version 52 released March 7, 2017, installed NPAPI plugins are no longer supported in Firefox, except for Adobe Flash Player.
+Some of the plugins that no longer load in Firefox, even though they may be installed on your computer, include Java, Microsoft Silverlight and Adobe Acrobat.
 See this compatibility document for details.

 Over the past few years, Firefox has implemented various Web APIs so that websites can do the same things they’ve always done without plugins, so you will most likely not notice any change to your browsing experience.

 The internet is full of websites that go beyond static pages, such as video, sound and games.
 While NPAPI plugins, especially Flash, have helped enable these interactive pages, they also make your browsing slower, less secure and more likely to crash.

 Over the past few years, Firefox has worked hard to build replacements for these plugins, these replacements are called Web APIs.
 Web APIs are designed to replace the function of the NPAPI plugins without undermining your internet security, stability and performance.

 Before, while these Web APIs weren’t quite ready, Firefox started to transition by making plugins load manually (click to activate).